tomsoftware/webgl-chart/docu/docs/examples/basic.md

 # Basics
-This example uses the `BasicChartLayout` to display multiple series in on chart.
+This example uses the `BasicChartLayout` to display multiple series in one chart.

 <example-basic />